 There is insufficient evidence for a determination that Applicant's tax problems will be resolved within a reasonable period.
-I am unable to find that he acted responsibly under the circumstances.
-His financial issues are recent and ongoing.
+I am unable to find that he acted responsibly under the circumstances or made a good-faith effort to pay his taxes.
+His tax issues are recent and ongoing.
 They continue to cast doubt on his current reliability, trustworthiness, and good judgment.
-I find that the security concerns arising out of Applicant's unpaid taxes are not mitigated.
+I find that the security concerns arising out of Applicant's unpaid federal and state taxes are not mitigated.